nisschay/Finance_Dashboard-/README.md

 Firebase public keys are assumed safe to cache in memory with refresh on verification failure, balancing security with latency in a serverless-like deployment context.

-Category is assumed to be free text to support changing business labels without schema migrations, accepting that naming consistency is managed at the application/process level.
+Category is assumed to be user-entered text but normalized for consistency (trimmed/title-case) so filters and reporting stay stable without adding a dedicated categories table.

 Pagination defaults are assumed to be page=1 and limit=20 as practical defaults for UI performance and API response size control.